 Sanjay Gandhi Biological Park is also known as Sanjay Gandhi Botanical Park, and Sanjay Gandhi Zoological Garden or Patna Zoo is located off Bailey Road in Patna.
 It was opened to the public as a zoo in 1979.
 The Sanjay Gandhi Biological Park is Patna’s most popular picnic spot, with more than 39,000 visitors alone on New Year’s Day in 2023.

-Mahavir Mandir, Patna, one of the most blissful Hindu temples dedicated to Lord Hanuman nearby Patna Junction.
+Mahavir Mandir, one of the most blissful religious places in Patna dedicated to Lord Hanuman is situated nearby Patna Junction.
 Millions of travelers visit the Mahavir Mandir temple every year.
 At Mahavir Mandir, long turning chains can be seen on Saturdays and Tuesdays, the traditional worshiping days of Lord Hanuman.
 Scores of devotees visit Mahavir Mandir on every Ram Navami and New Year celebration.
 Mahavir Mandir trustee also runs many free hospitals in Patna like Mahavir Aarogya Sansthan, Mahavir Netralaya, Mahavir Heart Hospital and Mahavir Cancer Hospital.

 Buddha Memorial Park, also known as Buddha Smriti Park, is a metropolitan stupa located on Frazer Road in Patna, India.
 Buddha Memorial Park was formed by Vikram Lall and expanded by the Bihar Government to commemorate the 2554th birth anniversary of the Mahatma Buddha.
 The 14th Dalai Lama introduced Buddha Memorial Park.
 Buddha Smriti Park is also the most visited place in Patna city.